 Also, this is where longevity comes into play.
-You want to buy a wedding band that you’ll feel comfortable wearing to events in 2028 (10 years), 2043 (25 years) and 2068 (50 years) from now.
+You want to buy a wedding band that you’ll feel comfortable wearing to events 10 years, 25 years, or even 50 years from now.
 It’s why every ring in our Diamond and Eternity bands collections are designed to stand the test of time.

 We’ve discussed the three-month rule for engagement rings already, but wedding bands are more open to interpretation.
 He may opt for something more simplistic, while she prefers a little shine.
 On average, expect to spend anywhere between $1,500 to $5,000 for the two of you.

 When to buy wedding bands — it’s a question that can have a huge impact on your options and your budget.
 After all, if you wait until the last minute to do your band shopping, you’re not going to have the freedom to shop around.
 We suggest giving yourselves at least 3-4 months before the wedding daydate to find the right ring shop.
 You’ll want this time to browse, research prices, revisit bands that catch your eye, and eventually, place an order.